vmware-tanzu/tanzu-framework/packages/management/addons-manager-v2/README.md

 # addons-manager Package

-Addon-manager generates addon secrets which contain the configurations for addons based on TKR/BOM, KubeadmControlPlane and CLI inputs provided during cluster creation.
+Addons-manager generates addon secrets which contain the configurations for addons based on TKR/BOM, KubeadmControlPlane and CLI inputs provided during cluster creation.
 It then creates these PackageInstall CRs on management and workload clusters which then get reconciled by a local kapp-controller.

 ## Components